• Home

 Miniature Gardens, Compost Bins & Seedswaps

-The Teaching in the Dirt: STEAM Outdoors e-course if filled w20151024_125010_resizedith nature based curriculum ideas.
+The Teaching in the Dirt: STEAM Outdoors e-course if filled with nature based curriculum ideas.
 The intention of the course is to inspire teachers to create outdoor curriculum that infuses a sense of curiosity and wonder into the minds of children.

 Where do ideas come from?
 Elizabeth Gilbert explains her theory on “How Ideas Work” in her latest book called Big Magic.
 She describes, ” Ideas are a desembodied energetic life-form.
 They are completely separate from us, but capable of interacting with us-albeit strangely. ” She explains, “It is only through a human’s efforts that an idea can be escorted out of the ether and into the realm of the actual.”